 For Rob, that solo project is a second band called Stripper’s Union, which he formed in collaboration with Craig Northey of the Odds.
 Its first album, Stripper’s Union Local 518, was released in 2004, and its second, The Deuce, will be out in March 2011.

 Rob describes Stripper’s Union as “what The Hip would sound like if I had my way.”
 He says it’s a little heavier on the R&B side, with more of an Otis Redding feel.
 The band’s latest album will feature a cover of Gordon Lightfoot’s The Circle is Small, to which Rob added a darker, edgier slant.

 The band provides a much-needed creative release for Rob, due largely to what he calls the “communist songwriting collective” observed by The Hip.
 “I write 15 or 20 songs a year that I think are complete songs,” he says.
 “Maybe two or three or four of those will end up on The Hip record, and the rest sit on a shelf… You need to get these songs out somehow.”

 Playing in a second band also offers Rob the opportunity to collaborate with different artists, which is something he welcomes with open arms.

-When Kathleen Edwards featured a new keyboardist in one of her opening acts for The Hip, Rob took notice.
-It turned out the musician was none other than Jim Bryson, better known as singer-songwriter and guitarist for Jim Bryson & The Weakerthans, than as a keyboardist.
+When Kickass Canadian Kathleen Edwards featured a new keyboardist in one of her opening acts for The Hip, he took notice.
+It turned out the musician was none other than Kickass Canadian Jim Bryson, better known as singer-songwriter and guitarist for Jim Bryson & The Weakerthans, than as a keyboardist.

 “I’m a huge fan (of Jim’s),” says Rob. “(He wrote) The Occasionals and I absolutely love that album.
 I went up to him and I salivated all over him and told him how much I loved him.”